How is a concussion treated?

 - Avoid alcohol

 Don’t drive a car, ride a bike, or operate heavy equipment until your doctor says it is safe.
 While you are recovering from a concussion, you may feel frustrated, sad, or upset.
 Talk to your doctor, friends, and family members to get support and encouragement.

-When can I return to sports?
+When can I return to play?

-If you have any of the signs or symptoms of concussion listed above after a blow to the head or body, you should not go back to play the day of the injury.
-If your concussion involves memory loss or loss of consciousness, you may not be able to return to play for 1 to 2 weeks.
-After a severe concussion, you may not be able to return to play for a month.
+If you have any concussion symptoms after a blow to the head, neck, or body, you should not return to play on the day of the injury.
+If your concussion involves memory loss or loss of consciousness, you may not be able to return to play for several weeks.
+After a severe concussion, you may not be able to return to play for as long as a month.
 If this wasn't your first concussion, your return to play may take even longer.